-Setting up hosting for your website or blog and integrating all the ‘moving parts’ needed to be sure emails get delivered and images (ever seen those goofy boxes with a red X or the image/photo icon in them – well that’s a broken link meaning the files are not where they should be for the image to display) are where they need to be when traffic comes a callin,’ so your site dishes up in all it’s glory, can be such fun to the average basement dwelling design dweeb.
-For the rest of the world, we may want to get help with that…
+Setting up hosting for your website or blog and integrating all the ‘moving parts’ required to be sure emails get delivered and images display (ever seen those goofy boxes with a red X or the image/photo icon in them – well that’s a broken link meaning the files are not where they should be for the image to display) and are where they need to be when traffic comes-a-callin’ so that your site dishes up in all its glory, all this can be such fun to the average basement dwelling web dweeb.
+For the rest of us, we may want to get a little help with that…

 That means when you have multiple plugins or functions accessing the same script to make them ‘work’ – one of them is holding it (the script) hostage like the latest Tonka Toy or Tickle Me Elmo and none of the other kids (plugins) can play with it until he let’s go with the death grip.
 Meanwhile visitors to your site are seeing the playroom AFTER the cup-cake party and BEFORE the parents get home to clean up.

 None of this stuff is nearly as scary as it seems, but for a first timer it is equally as nerve wracking as your first day of high school, where all the sophomores, juniors and seniors know exactly where everything is and how it works, but they won’t tell you!
-Once you find your own ‘goth club crowd’ or even just one friendly face to help you C-Panel, Email account management and even FTP can be as much fun as prom is when you’re in with the ‘it’ crowd (as opposed to outside with the ‘IT’ nerds).
+Once you find your own ‘goth club crowd’ or even just one friendly face to help you C-Panel, Email account management and even FTP can be as much fun as prom is when you’re in with the ‘IT’ crowd.

 Let’s get back to your website though.
 You’ll need to be able to set up a hosting account (pretty easy), register your domain (don’t EVER use the same service for hosting and registration – but the why’s of that are another post entirely), point your DNS (Domain Name Servers – yet another post) to your hosting servers, set up domain redirects (if needed – say to send .Net traffic to your .Com site), and typically you’ll want to set up multiple email accounts to help you flag and sort email by subject, then funnel it all to one primary (non published) email account that you check regularly and respond from.

-Once you’ve had a web based business or blog for any length of time, you may find yourself wanting to switch your hosting service provider.
-Although they’ll typically move your primary or one domain for you, sometimes it can end up costing you quite a bit in site down-time if you don’t have a solid plan and know what you’re doing.
+Once you’ve had a web based business or blog for any length of time, you may find yourself wanting or needing to switch your hosting service provider.
+Although your new hosting company will typically migrate your primary or one domain for free, it can end up costing quite a bit in site down-time if you don’t have a solid plan and know what you’re doing.

 If you buy or sell a site or blog you may only want to move part or some of your domain portfolio leaving the rest in place.
 You can easily do that (but again another post to cover in detail) and it does need to be done in a very specific order to avoid site down time.

-We have a whole basement full of dweebs – both designer and tech types (we treat them well, even occasionally let them out to attend Star Trek conventions and such) but basically we keep them fed, watered and happy, so that they’re willing and eager to do any or all of these tech tasks for you.
+We have a whole basement full of dweebs – both designer and tech types (we treat them well, we even occasionally let them out to attend Star Trek conventions and such) but basically we keep them fed, watered and happy, so they’re willing and eager to do any or all of these techy tasks for you.